Year over year, Ethiopia’s most recent exports total represents a 17.4% acceleration from $2.86 billion starting from 2023.

 Below are exports from Ethiopia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ethiopia’s goods trail its importer spending on foreign products.

-Ethiopia has highly negative net exports and therefore deep international trade deficits under aircraft and spacecraft as well as the machinery including computers category.
-The loss-leader under the latter category is turbo-jets, a capital-intensive and highly technical commodity that Ethiopia finds challenging to manufacture.
+Ethiopia has highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.

 Ethiopian Export Companies